amsliu/writingSamples/README.md

 Exercise #2 — How to Play Tic-Tac-Toe

 Write a short document that describes how to play tic-tac-toe.
-You might think this sounds easy and is a trick question, but it isn’t a trick.
-We find value in how candidates approach both exercises.

 ● Assume that your audience is an intelligent adult but has somehow never heard of tic-tac-toe. <br>
 ● This exercise should be two pages or less.